hmgeiger/gtex-pipeline/TOPMed_NYGC_regular_or_HiGlobin_pipeline.md

 ### *Note: this is a draft of the next pipeline iteration.
 Software and reference versions may change.*

-This document is an extension of the documentation provided [here](https://github.com/broadinstitute/gtex-pipeline/blob/master/TOPMed_RNAseq_pipeline.md) by the Broad Institute.
+This document is an extension of the documentation provided [here](https://github.com/hmgeiger/gtex-pipeline/blob/patch-1/TOPMed_RNAseq_pipeline.md), initially by the Broad Institute, with only slight modifications for clarification added by NYGC.

 However, one important note is that the NYGC version of the pipeline was updated more recently, and so the version of STAR is different (v2.7.11b for NYGC, versus v2.7.10a for the Broad).